Why your law firm’s blog probably stinks.

 Can we get real here for a minute?
-Most law firm blogs suck.
+Most law firm blogs stink.

 They really, really suck.
-And yours is likely to suck too.
+And yours is likely to stink too.
 Here’s why.

 I responded to a question on an online legal marketing group posed by someone whose firm was struggling to re-launch a blog “to promote business and visibility” and improve their Google ranking.
 But the lawyers “didn’t want to participate.”
 She wanted to know how to get it going.
 I told her to not bother.